Clematis paniculata: Cultural uses

-Clematis paniculata or known in Te Reo as Puawananga is very important to the Maori community as it has great cultural significance.
-It is so crucial for many different reasons one of the main reasons is because it is a part of one of their legends as many tribes believe that Puawananga along with the Whauwhapaku are the offspring of Puanga (Rigel) which is the brightest star of the Orion constellation and Ruhua (Antares) the most shining star of the Scorpion constellation the rising of these two stars in the morning signals the approach of summer and the time between the two events from June to November happens at the same time as when the Puawananga flowers bloom.
+Clematis paniculata or known in Te Reo as Puawananga is very important to the Māori community as it has great cultural significance.
+Many tribes believe that Puawananga, along with the Whauwhapaku, are the offspring of Puanga (Rigel) which is the brightest star of the Orion constellation and Rehua (Antares) the most shining star of the Scorpio constellation.
+The rising of these two stars in the morning signals the approach of summer, and the time between the two events from June to November happens at the same time as when the Puawananga flowers bloom.
 They also use the flowering of the plant as an indicator as that the season of spring has started and that the eels have started to migrate up the rivers to spawn therefore it was time to harvest them as this is a spring event, so the two events of the flowering and eel migrating coincided.
 The woman would also use the Puawananga to make decorative pieces for wreaths and garlands they would make for their hair.

-There are also records of the past Maori ancestors using Puawananga for medical purposes.
+There are also records of the past Māori ancestors using Puawananga for medical purposes.
 Females would use it for multiple things such as general blood disorders, skin eruptions, kidney troubles, haemorrhages and bleeding piles.
 They would use the leaves to produce blisters as a counter-irritant and the sap to help heal wounds.
 Puawananga was only taken by women.
 They would take it three times daily before meals.